This section describes the general procedures producing FreeBSD development snapshots and releases.

 and

-When building BETA
+When building BETA,

-, and the final RELEASE
+RC, and the final RELEASE,

-also statically set BUILDSVNREV
+also statically set BUILDSVNREV to the

 revision on the branch reflecting the name change,

-to the date the builds are started
+BUILDDATE to the date the builds are started

-format.
+in YYYYMMDD format.
 If the

-and ports/
+doc/ and ports/ trees have

-been tagged, also set PORTBRANCH
+been tagged, also set PORTBRANCH and

-to the relevant tag path in the
+DOCBRANCH to the relevant tag path in the

-Subversion repository, replacing HEAD
+Subversion repository, replacing HEAD with

 the last changed revision.
 Also set

-releasesrc
+releasesrc in

 builds-

-to the relevant branch, such as 12
+to the relevant branch, such as 12.confstable/ or

 During the release cycle, a copy of

-CHECKSUM.SHA512
+CHECKSUM.SHA512 and

-for each architecture are
+CHECKSUM.SHA256 for each architecture are

 stored in the FreeBSD Release Engineering Team internal repository in addition to being